mattoppenheim/microbit_hand_shake/README.md

 ## Project testing

-Testing the system by having it operate an LED.
+Testing the system by having a hand shake operate an LED.
 ![testing](/docs/microbit_testing.jpg)